Back to Don's Maps

 Back to Venus figures from the Stone Age

-Lowenfrau, Lowenmensch, Löwenmensch, the Lion Lady Venus - carved from mammoth ivory, it is 28 cm high and 6 cm in diameter.
-It was found in the cave of Hohlenstein-Stadel in the Valley of Lone, Baden-Wurttemberg (Germany), in 1931, dated as Aurignacian, in a 32 000 year old level.
-Although this is known in some places as the lion lady, it is by no means certain that it is female.
+Loewenmensch, Löwenmensch, formerly often called Lowenfrau, the Lion Lady Venus - carved from mammoth ivory, it is 30 cm high and 6 cm in diameter.
+It was found in the cave of Hohlenstein-Stadel in the Valley of Lone, Baden-Wurttemberg (Germany), in 1931, dated as Aurignacian, in a level recently dated to 40 000 BP, making it the oldest sculpture known.
+Although this is known in some places as the lion lady, it is now known to be male.
 The arms bear striations carved into the ivory.
 Years after the initial discovery the museum officials were presented with an ivory lion muzzle found in the cave.
 It was a perfect fit.
-Today it is pieced together from more than 200 tiny pieces.
-This 'venus' may be an attempt to capture the power of the lion.
+Today it is pieced together from more than 1000 tiny pieces.
+This male 'venus' may be an attempt to capture the power of the lion.

 The Löwenmensch from Hohlenstein-Stadel.
-Height 28 cm, about 6 cm diameter.
+Height 30 cm, about 6 cm diameter.
 Made of mammoth ivory.
 Found in the cave of Hohlenstein-Stadel in the Valley of Lone, Baden-Wurttemberg (Germany), in 1931.
-Dated as Aurignacian, in a 32 000 year old level.
+Dated as Aurignacian, in a level now dated at 40 000 years old.

-Although this is known in some places as the lion lady, it is by no means certain that it is female.
+Although this is known in some places as the lion lady, it is now known to be male.
 It is known as both Die Lowenfrau and Der Lowenmensch.

 Dimensions: height 281 mm, width 63 mm, thickness 59 mm.